Hahn-Research-Group/Alaska_wildfire-smoke-metrics_2025/README.md

 - The CDC SVI is a composite dataset derived from variables sourced from the Behavioral Risk Factor Surveillance System (BRFSS), the U.S. Census, and the ACS 5-Year Estimates.

 **[2024 CDC PLACES Dataset](https://www.atsdr.cdc.gov/place-health/php/svi/svi-data-documentation-download.html)**
 - This composite dataset includes Census Tract-level model-based estimates generated using 2021–2022 BRFSS data, 2020 Census population data, and ACS 2018–2022 estimates.
-The 2024 release was selected to align with the 2020 Census geographic boundaries, marking the first release to do so.
+The 2024 release was selected to align with the 2020 Census geographic boundaries.

 ### Other Sources
 - US Census Bureau American Community Survey (ACS) 5-Year Estimates were accessed via the Census API using the R package <i> [tidycensus](https://walker-data.com/tidycensus/) </i>.